-Eisai’s corporate philosophy is to give first thought to patients and the people in the daily living domain.
-Likewise, Eisai provides employees, who are responsible for making a positive contribution to patients, with opportunities to develop their talents so as to enrich their careers and cultivate work satisfaction.
+Eisai’s corporate concept is to give first thought to patients and the people in the daily living domain.
+Likewise, Eisai provides employees, who are responsible for making a positive contribution to patients, with opportunities to develop their talents to enrich their careers and cultivate work satisfaction.
 Eisai’s mission is the enhancement of satisfaction of patients and the people in the daily living domain.
-We believe that fulfilling this mission first will generate revenue and earnings will be generated as a consequence.
+We believe that fulfilling this mission first will generate revenue and earnings.
 We attach great importance to this sequence of placing the mission before the ensuing results.

-At the same time, in order to sustainably maximize corporate value in a way that satisfies all stakeholders, and taking into account our corporate philosophy’s concept of “mission and the results,” it can be seen as more efficient to focus on long-term investors, who are beneficiaries of residual income, as the most important stakeholders＊1.
+At the same time, in order to sustainably maximize corporate value in a way that satisfies all stakeholders and taking into account our corporate concept of “mission and the results,” it can be seen as more efficient to focus on long-term investors, who are beneficiaries of residual income, as the most important stakeholder＊1.
 While taking the long-term interests of all stakeholders including the people in the daily living domain and employees into account, we believe that identifying the concerns relating to the interests of long-term investors and then implementing related initiatives on a priority basis, is the fast track to the maximization of corporate value.
 The Identified Materiality Matrix and the process to identify Materiality are shown below.

-In identifying guidelines, we taking into account various types of guidelines (e.g., Sustainability Accounting Standards for Pharmaceuticals by SASB＊2, GRI Guidelines), the Sustainable Development Goals (SDGs)＊3, the United Nations Global Compact, communication with stakeholders, and socially responsible investment (SRI) indices (e.g., Dow Jones Sustainability Index).
+In identifying issues, we take into account various types of guidelines (e.g., Sustainability Accounting Standards for Pharmaceuticals by SASB＊2, GRI Guidelines), the Sustainable Development Goals (SDGs)＊3, the United Nations Global Compact, communication with stakeholders, and socially responsible investment (SRI) indices (e.g., Dow Jones Sustainability Index)

 Determined from various perspectives with reviews by external experts, including long-term investors, and are approved by the Chief Investor Relations Officer and the Corporate Officer in charge of ESG.
-Reviews and updates are undertaken as needed, taking into account the progress made in initiatives relating to relevant issues and changes in the business environment.
+Reviews and updates are conducted as needed, taking into account progress in addressing relevant issues and changes in the business environment.